ivelasq/pipedream/content/blog/targets-walkthrough.md

 tags: ['targets', 'reproducibility']
 ---

-This talk is based on [Will Landeau's Reproducible Computation at Scale With targets](https://www.youtube.com/watch?v=GRqKJBaC5g4
+This talk is based on [Will Landau's Reproducible Computation at Scale With targets](https://www.youtube.com/watch?v=GRqKJBaC5g4
 ) talk at R/Pharma 2020.

 I presented this talk at [R-Ladies Seattle](https://rladiesseattle.org/) on December 9, 2021.